-A four process illustrates the CRM Intelligence Management Cycle which are collection of data, analysis, action and effective Management of the process.
+A four process illustrates the CRM Intelligence Management Cycle which is the collection of data, analysis, action and effective Management of the process.

-As an Organisation formulates the data warehouse on order to cater for customer data, the Organisation must be able evaluate and establish a mechanism that will cater for all customer data throughout the entire Organisation
+As an Organisation formulates the data warehouse in order to cater for customer data, the Organisation must be able to evaluate and establish a mechanism that will cater to all customer data throughout the entire Organisation

 The Organisation must be able to cater for all operational and financial data of the customers in order to enable the Organisation to meet customers’ demands and understand the financial implication of current and future behaviour of the customers.
 The Organisation needs to gather as much as possible about the customers in order to have an insight into their behaviours and most importantly how to make their purchase decisions.

 After you have gathered all the data that you need, you must be able to analyse it.
 You should know that CRM analysis is different from ordinary analysis.
 This is because the CRM analysis is more specific and complex in nature.
 The purpose of analyzing data include:

 - Customer Behaviour and Preferences: You should know that the more an Organisation can have a complete view of customers, the better the relationship can be conducted and fortified.
-Understanding customer behavior will enable the Organisation to come up with customers based strategies that will meet customers’ needs.
+Understanding customer behaviour will enable the Organisation to come up with customers based strategies that will meet customers’ needs.

 OPERATIONAL FACTORS AS PART OF CRM MANAGEMENT CYCLE: Analysis will enable channel capacity and design, sales effectiveness across multiple channels and channels effectiveness.
 It will enable the Organisation to know how their touch points are points and things that can be done in order to boost their effectiveness.